dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 Together with the BOSC committee we are organising the first EU-codefest, a low key counter event the week after BOSC in California.

-The EU-codefest is on 19 and 20 July 2012, in Lodi, Italy, at the [Parco Tecnologico Padano](http://www.tecnoparco.org/) near the Bergamo and Milano airports (Bergamo is a hub for Ryanair).
+The EU-codefest is on 19 and 20 July 2012, in Lodi, Italy, near the Bergamo and Milano airports (Bergamo is a hub for Ryanair).

 The EU-codefest is modeled on the successful biohackathons in Japan, but we would like it more free-flowing.
 There will be few invited speakers,